 I don’t usually establish to-be-read lists.
 However, now that we are in the last quarter of the year, there are some books that I really want to read before 2016 comes to an end.
 The list features books written by contemporary authors, some classics and Portuguese poetry.

-The Dumb House by John Burnside is a book I have been wanting to read for quite a while.
+The Dumb House by John Burnside is a book that I have been wanting to read for quite a while.
 The story focuses on a narrator that uses his own children as subjects of an experiment to recreate the Dumb House of Persian myth.
 I expect this novel to be quite dark and disturbing.

-To continue my endeavour to read more books by female authors I also want to read A God in Ruins.
+To continue my endeavour to read more books by female authors, I also want to read A God in Ruins.
 I don’t know much about this novel by Kate Atkinson, besides it being set around the time of the Second World War, which is usually a theme I am interested in reading about.

 Have you read any of these books?
 Which books do you intend to read before the year is over?
 Tell me in the comments!